Associate of Arts (On Campus)

 Ecology and Ecosystems (BIOL 200)

-This course will introduce students to key ecological concepts and principles, further their understanding of the processes that occur in biological systems, and introduce key research methods used by ecologists, including observation, experimentation, modeling, sampling, and data analysis.
-Students will get hands-on experience of surveying local ecosystems and will be able to assess the impacts of human induced change.
-They will reflect on the importance of understanding the ecosystem for its proper restoration and monitoring; will learn about the legal and policy frameworks that influence these processes; and will review future research directions for biodiversity, ecosystem services, and sustainability.
+We are living in exciting times for ecological science.
+Along with significant challenges that we are facing such as climate change or global biodiversity loss, we have accumulated enough knowledge and experiences to understand basic concepts to be implemented in conservation and restoration activities.
+This course will develop an introductory understanding of the main ecological concepts and principles, further our understanding of the processes that occur in biological systems, and introduce main research methods used by ecologists, including observation, experimentation, modeling, sampling, and data analysis.
+Students will get a unique hands-on experience surveying their local ecosystems and will be able to assess the impacts of human-induced change.
+They will have a chance to reflect on the importance of understanding characteristics of the ecosystem for its proper restoration and monitoring; to learn about the legal and policy frameworks that direct and influence these processes; and review future research directions for biodiversity, ecosystem services, and sustainability.

 Statistics for Business (BUSI 1013)